elunna/nerfhack-changelog/README.md

 * The hero's color reflects their race (SLASH'EM)
 * Suggest donation amount (relative to XP level) when #chatting to priests.
 * Escape from controlled polymorph prompt no longer causes random poly (from xNetHack).
+* Change woundedlegs, glowhands, and barehanded statuses to opt-out so they are available by default.

 ## New config options
 * **showdamage:** Displays damage and flanking bonuses/penalties